tjohnston-softdev/rsi-seo-tips/readme.md

 ![Page List](./images/page-list.jpg)

 \
-It may be difficult to read, but this is a picture of the page management screen for the Response WordPress site.
+This is a picture of the page management screen for the Response WordPress site.
 You may notice the Green dots on the far-right for each page.

 * The left one refers to Search Engine Optimization and uses a traffic light icon.
 * The right one refers to Readability and uses a feather icon.